Mind-Animator/Mind-Animator/README.md

 ![](https://github.com/Zuskd/Mind-Animator/blob/main/imgs/folder.png)

-* To label each video segment with text captions, you should first install and run the BLIP2 project. https://github.com/salesforce/LAVIS/tree/main/projects/blip2 <br>

 * Segment the video into 2-second clips and downsample the frame rate of each segment to 4 Hz.
 You are required to initially create the following four directories for the respective storage purposes: one for the training set video segments (Train_video_path), another for the training set video frames (Train_frames_path), a third for the testing set video segments (Test_video_path), and a fourth for the testing set video frames (Test_frames_path).<br>
 ```